Go Back Email Link

 • After the dough has been kneaded well, stretch it out to a rough square.
 Sprinkle over the tiakarete (chocolate) and karanipere (cranberries), fold it in from the edges and knead it for 3 extra mintutes by hand until it is distributed well.

-• Line a 25cm x 35cm tray with baking paper.
-Roll each of the pieces of dough in to balls, tucking the tiakarete (chocolate) inside the dough so it melts inside the buns.
+• Roll each of the pieces of dough in to balls, tucking the tiakarete (chocolate) inside the dough so it melts inside the buns.

 You will see I don't use extra flour when I roll the buns as it prevents the ease of rolling.
 If you do want to use a little flour just sprinkle a little at a time.
 Refer to the video on how to roll the buns.

 • Place the rolled buns in to the tray making sure there is even space between each one.
-Cover them with a tea towel and rise for 45 minutes to 1 hour.
-Again, make sure they have doubled in size.

 The Crosses - Ngā Rīpeka

-• Pre-heat the oven to 170 °C, bake setting.
+• Before making the crosses, pre-heat the oven to 170 °C.

 • Add puehu parāoa (flour), huka (sugar), pēkana paura (baking powder) and wai (water) in to a small bowl.
 Whakaranuhia - mix to combine.